uclnlp/fakenewschallenge/README.md

 loading of the model (lines 115-121)
 * Execute `train_pred.py` to train the model and save the consequent predictions in `predictions_test.csv`.
-Note that the file name for the predictions can be changed in section `# Set file names` at the top of `train_pred.py` if required.
+Note that the file name for the predictions can be changed in section '# Set file names' at the top of `train_pred.py` if required.

 Please note that the predictions saved may still lead to errors with the